Sweetzzzz/CS-4750/README.md

-# Instagram Clone
+# KnewLife

-This is a Flutter-based Instagram clone with features for social media sharing, user interactions, and admin functionality.
+This is a Flutter-based Application with features for social media sharing, user interactions, and admin functionality.

 ## GDPR Compliance and Data Protection Features